 The Australian exporter must ensure that their prospective importer in Germany has appropriate authorisation to import medicinal cannabis material including:

 - manufacturing authorisation (if importing material for further manufacture)

 - wholesale licence for storage and distribution (if importing finished products)

 - a permit for testing according to Medicinal Products Act (BGBI)

 - a permit as per the Narcotic Drugs Action (BtMG)

-If you have any questions or you are unsure on where GMP should be applied in your manufacturing process, contact us.
-We can help.
+If you have any questions, or you are unsure where GMP should be applied in your manufacturing process, please contact us, we can help.

 If you are interested in reading more, the following blogs may also be of interest: